-The experience of the Lest We Forget Committee and sitizens in entertaining soldiers from hospitals and camps Tustrated the difficulties of post bellum hospitality, but effort was a marked success, at least to the extent of greatly pleasing the limited number who accepted the invitations.
+The experience of the Lest We Forget Committee and citizens in entertaining soldiers from hospitals and camps illustrated the difficulties of post bellum hospitality, but the effort was a marked success, at least to the extent of greatly pleasing the limited number who accepted the invitations.
+Mrs. Lawrence F. Abbott, chairman of the comwitations.
 Mrs. Lawrence F. Abbott, chairman of the committee, has written the following report:

-The Lest We Forget Committee was bitterly disappointed when, on the tardy arrival of the sight-seeing buses, it was found that only about fifty service men had come out to Forest Hills instead of the which had been planned for.
-The excuses given were the parade which one we do not know) which took 28 of the men from Governor's Island, the heat and, in two cases, illness.
-The latter courted the party from the Service Club simply did not come.
+The Lest We Forget Committee was bitterly disappointed when, on the tardy arrival of the sight-seeing buses, it was found that only about fifty service men had come out to Forest Hills instead of the 105 which had been planned for.
+The excuses given were the parade (which one we do not know) which took 28 of the men from Governor's Island, the heat and, in two cases, illness.
+The latter courteously sent their regrets and apologies.
+Other men who had promised to join the party from the Service Club simply did not come.

-The committee regrets exceedingly the inconvenience caused host-sees who could not be given the boys they had expected.
+The committee regrets exceedingly the inconvenience caused hostesses who could not be given the boys they had expected.
 Many of these ladies had stayed at home all the morning to cook an extra good lunch for the boys or had given up having other guests.
-With the exceptions, no hostess got more than two men to take home with bert, although several hostesses had planned to entertain six or seven.
-It is the committee thought it would let one man go to each house.
-But the disappointment of the men when this plan was spoken of was manifest that it was abandoned at once.
-"We go everywhere to eather" was the common reason given for not desiring to be separated.
+With two exceptions, no hostess got more than two men to take home with her, although several hostesses had planned to entertain six or seven.
+At first the committee thought it would let one man go to each house.
+But the disappointment of the men when this plan was spoken of was so manifest that it was abandoned at once.
+"We go everywhere to gether" was the common reason given for not desiring to be separated.

-ether" was the common reason given for not desiring to be separated.
+The committee feels however, that the result even for only fifty gether" was the common reason given for not desiring to be separated.

 The committee feels however, that the result, even for only fifty odd men, amply justified the expense and trouble incurred by the Lest We Forget Committee, the Red Cross Branch of Forest Hills, and their friends, the hostesses of the day.
-When the men assembled at Deepdene Road and Underwood Road after the play, it was a depth to see their happy faces.
-None of them seemed unduly tired and expressed themselves as having had a "great" time.
+When the men assembled at Deepdene Road and Underwood Road after the play, it was a delight to see their happy faces.
+None of them seemed unduly tired and all expressed themselves as having had a "great" time.
 They all were courteous and profuse in their thanks on leaving.
-Each man was given a box supper, a box of candy and a ticket entitling him at some future to get a supper at the Service Club and go to a movie show.
-These parting gifts, the cigarettes, the lemonade which flowed freely during the day, the busses to and from New York and Fox Hills and some of the hotel lunches were paid for by the Red Cross Branch Forest Hills.
-By the way, any lady who was asked to act as hostess boys who did not come and has paid for the lunches just as if they me. is earnestly requested to send the bill to the undersigned.
+Each man was given a box supper, a box of candy and a ticket entitling him at some future day to get a supper at the Service Club and go to a movie show.

+These parting gifts, the cigarettes, the lemonade which flowed freely during the day, the busses to and from New York and Fox Hills and some of the hotel lunches were paid for by the Red Cross Branch of Forest Hills.
+By the way, any lady who was asked to act as hostess to boys who did not come and has paid for the lunches just as if they same, is earnestly requested to send the bill to the undersigned.

 The committee wishes to express its special appreciation of the work done by Miss Maude Wallace and her committee of young women.
-Wherever the boys appeared Miss Wallace was sure to be on hand wither welcome refreshments.
+Wherever the boys appeared Miss Wallace was sure to be on hand with her welcome refreshments.
 The work seemed simple to do at the time but it was simple (although hot and exhausting) only because Miss Wallace had spent hours beforehand planning and organizing it.